Ligengxin96/FetchBingDailyImage/README.md

 ## About GetBingImages

-You can use below apis to get bing history daily images.
+You can use below apis to get bing historical daily images.

 ### `(GET) https://getbingimages.herokuapp.com/v1/getimages`